-There are many risks associated with the addition of conservatory insulation onto your old conservatory.
-Here we will explain in each of the conservatory insulation risks in turn, and the possible impact each of them would have.
+There are many risks associated with the addition of conservatory insulation to your old conservatory.
+Here we will explain each of the conservatory insulation risks and the possible impact each of them would have.

 1. Drilling into the glazing bars during insulating a conservatory roof

 The glazing bars on a conservatory roof are there primarily, as the name suggests, to hold the glazing in-between in place.
 However, Ultraframe glazing bars also have vitally important secondary functions – to provide rigidity and assist with ventilation and water drainage.

 By drilling straight into this vitally important conservatory component during a conservatory insulation installation, both of these functions are compromised, meaning that the roof will be less strong and ventilation will decrease.

 The glazing bars are highly technical components which feature gaskets, baffles and other components to ensure they provide a watertight seal against the elements, and so by drilling into the glazing bars at numerous points, conservatory insulation companies are exposing the conservatory to the risk of leaks as they have opened up a component that was designed to be completely sealed at all points.

 2. Attaching timber and weight to the glazing bars during a conservatory insulation project